This post was originally published in 2016, but has been updated throughout.

 Here’s their overall deal: They’re six glowing rocks infused with immense mystical powers.
 They were forged eons ago by some elder gods known as the Cosmic Entities, and were then scattered across the cosmos.
 Anyone who can gather them all up and put them in a big ol’ glove called the Infinity Gauntlet will become near omnipotent.
-Thanos is an intergalactic jerk who wants to impress an anthropomorphic manifestation of the concept of death, so he wants to power up the Gauntlet and use it to eff us all up.
-However, he’s gotta catch 'em all.
+Thanos is an intergalactic nasty-man who wants to avenge the death of his home world of Titan by taking out half the life in the universe, and his plan is to use the Gauntlet and its Stones to carry out that confusing task.
+However, first he’s gotta catch ’em all.
 Here’s a rundown of all six and what we know about them, so far.

 The Space Stone

 What it is/was contained in: The Tesseract, that glowing blue cube from The Avengers.

 What it does: Lets you travel anywhere in the universe.